jppbsi/LibOPT-old/README.md

-LibOPT
+LibOPT-old
 ======

-LibOPT is an optimization library developed in C language for the development of meta-heuristic-based applications.
+LibOPT-old is an optimization library developed in C language for the development of meta-heuristic-based applications.
 Currently, we have the following techniques implemented and tested:

 * Particle Swarm Optimization [1]
 * Particle Swarm Optimization with Adaptive Inertia Weight [2]